Etruscan civilization: Government

 The historical Etruscans had achieved a state system of society, with remnants of the chiefdom and tribal forms.
 Rome was in a sense the first Italic state, but it began as an Etruscan one.
 It is believed that the Etruscan government style changed from total monarchy to oligarchic republic (as the Roman Republic) in the 6th century BC.

 The government was viewed as being a central authority, ruling over all tribal and clan organizations.
 It retained the power of life and death; in fact, the gorgon, an ancient symbol of that power, appears as a motif in Etruscan decoration.
 The adherents to this state power were united by a common religion.
 Political unity in Etruscan society was the city-state, which was probably the referent of methlum, "district".
 Etruscan texts name quite a number of magistrates, without much of a hint as to their function: The camthi, the parnich, the purth, the tamera, the macstrev, and so on.
 The people were the mech.

+Importance of Religion in the Government

+Governments in ancient Mediterranean societies were explicitly interwoven with the religious practices of the contemporary.
+The Etruscan King lucomo (plural: lucumones), was considered the supreme authority and under the Etruscans' theocratic governmental approach acted as the connection between god and people.
+The royal title was not just limited to hereditary succession but was also given due to elite lineage, divine sanction and also wealth.
+This prominence of divine sanction is reflective of the importance of religion in Etruscan governments and as such, all Etruscan kingship was also believed to be under divine approval and held the final word.
+Roman historian Titus Livius records the story of Lucomo which reflects how the divinity was revered and understood in the Etruscan era as captured by Roman historians.
+Lucomo was propelled by his wife Tanaquil to acquire power in Rome due to the inability to do so in Etruscan government,(Rome is considered the first Italic state) and on their journey an eagle replaced Lucomo's cap, which was interpreted as an omen from the divine of future kingship.
+"That such bird had come from such a quarter of the heavens... it had lifted the ornament placed on the head of man, to restore it to the same, by direction of the gods."

+This notion of combined political power and religious authorities held by the kingship is reinforced by Sybille Haynes, an expert on Etruscology, described the lucomo to also be "chief priest."
+Tombs of the royals found also are engraved with divine symbols, which can be interpreted to understand that kings in this society acted as a connection between humans and the spiritual.